-We may enter into derivative financial instruments, which mainly consist of interest rate SWAP agreements.
-Derivative financial instruments are initially recognized at fair value on the date a derivative contract is entered into and are subsequently remeasured at fair value.
+Derivative financial instruments, including embedded derivative financial instruments, are initially recognized at fair value on the date a derivative contract is entered into and are subsequently remeasured at fair value.
 Changes in the fair value of these derivative instruments are recognized immediately in the income statement component of the consolidated statement of comprehensive (loss)/income.